 Lesson planning is one of those unfortunate things that are a necessary evil in the English as a Foreign Language classroom.
 Lesson planning can be downright boring if we’re honest, but it is something that needs to be done in order to teach the best lessons we can.
-The bottom line, you’re stuck with lesson planning (sorry!) but it doesn’t have to be as arduous as you think.
+The bottom line, you’re stuck with lesson planning (sorry!).
+But it doesn’t have to be as arduous as you think.

 Let’s talk about one very common lesson plan structure which can make your lesson planning as easy as, well, PPP!

 If you’ve even taken one look at the course content on your TEFL course, you should be familiar with PPP.
-PPP stands for Presentation, Practice, and Production and it is a very common lesson plan model that is used in English as a Foreign Language classrooms around the world.
+PPP stands for Presentation, Practice, and Production. t is a very common lesson plan model that is used in English as a Foreign Language classrooms around the world.

 Why is PPP so common in EFL classrooms?

 PPP is not rocket science.
 Nor is it brain surgery.
 This is probably the reason it is so widely used in EFL classrooms.